Close

 Marine Biosecurity

-Our boating community in Marlborough is well aware of the ongoing efforts by both the community and our marinas team to protect the Marlborough Sounds from marine pests that affect other regions in our country.
-We sincerely thank our marina customers for their diligence in checking their gear, scheduling regular haul-outs, and applying antifouling to their vessels.
+Our boating community in Marlborough are well aware of the ongoing efforts, by both the community and our marinas teams, to protect the Marlborough Sounds from marine pests that are affecting other regions in our country.
+We sincerely thank our marina customers for their diligence in checking their gear, scheduling regular haul-outs, and applying antifoul to their vessels.
 These actions are crucial as we work together to safeguard our special Sounds marine environment against these incursions.

 Recently, our marinas team has also partnered with the Marlborough District Council’s biosecurity team to increase the frequency of surveillance dives around our marina infrastructure, checking for any signs of marine pest incursions.

-• for all boats – check and clean off the gear and anchor before you move to a new spot
+For all boats – check and clean the gear and anchor and manage on-board water before you move during a trip.

-• for a trailer boat – clean when you get home
+For a trailer boat – drain the bilge and clean when you get home.

-• for a moored boat – clean off slime and maintain antifouling.
+For a moored boat – keep your hull and niche areas clean and maintain antifouling.

 Latest News